kaapstorm/samuel/11_england.rst

 "Well, I did at the time.
 I don't anymore."

-"Do you think the fact that you thought heaven is in the sky affected your seeing him rise up into the sky?"
+"Do you think he rose up into the sky *because* you thought heaven is in the sky?"

 "Maybe," thought Samuel.
 "I mean, when you put it like that, where would he be now?
 In the vaccuum of space?
 Did he float up until he could just